The SAAMI PEOPLE of LAPPLAND

 "Roseman's Saami paintings. . . .
 They give an overwhelming sense of individuality and humanity."

 Collection of the artist

 "Ris'ten's father, Bier An'te, a robust and amiable older man, was waiting for us when we arrived and escorted us inside.
-He expressed interest in my art materials and portable easel, which made me feel especially welcome.
-Bier An'te was a wonderful and enthusiastic model whose physiognomy and weathered complexion revealed a long, hard life as a reindeer herder in the harsh, Arctic terrain.''
+He expressed interest in my art materials and portable easel, and his enthusiasm to be the subject of my work made me feel very welcome.
+Bier An'te's physiognomy and weathered complexion revealed a long, hard life as a reindeer herder in the harsh, Arctic terrain.''

 © Stanley Roseman and Ronald Davis - All Rights Reserved

 Visual imagery and website content may not be reproduced in any form whatsoever.